Ivan Daniliants

 Ivan Daniliants or Danilianț (Иван Альбертович Данильянц; born 20 February 1953) is a Moldovan and Austrian professional association football coach and a former Soviet defender.

-Player career
+Playing career

 In 1971, Daniliants began his career at FC Stroitel Ashgabat, which later changed its name to FC Kolhozçy.
 In 1977, Daniliants moved to FC Zimbru Chișinău, where he played more than 100 matches.
 He retired as a football player in 1981.

 Coaching career

 In 1981–1983, Daniliants graduated from the Russian State University of Physical Education, Sport, Youth and Tourism in Moscow.
 He became a UEFA A-licensed coach in 1993 and received a state diploma for training children and youths in 2001.

 He coached a junior football club in Klagenfurt from 1991 to 1994 and was a coach of the Austrian Carinthia (U-16 and U-18) from 1994 to 1997.

 Daniliants was head coach of the Moldova national football team from June 1998 to September 1999.

 He returned to Austria in 1999 and became the SK Austria Kärnten's sports director.

 Daniliants was appointed coach of Sheriff Tiraspol in 2000, but soon returned to Austria where he served as SAK Klagenfurt's sporting director again from 2001 to 2006.

 In 2004, he obtained the UEFA Pro License.

 From 2006 to 2009, Daniliants was the director of the training and licensing program for UEFA coaches in the Moldovan Football Federation.

 Since 2010, he has been the head of the youth development program of FC Rubin Kazan.
 Daniliants left the club after the dismissal of head coach Kurban Berdyev in 2013.

 In January 2015, Daniliants joined Kurban Berdyev's coaching staff at FC Rostov.
 On 9 September 2016, Daniliants was appointed as the club's Head Coach.

 In January 2022 it was announced that he was appointed to the management club of the FC Kairat Almaty.